AA-Turner/DrupalCareNG/readme.txt

 CREDITS
 -------

-Development of this module was sponsored by CTC, the UK's national cycling charity.
+Development of this module was sponsored by Cycling UK (formerly known as CTC, the UK's national cycling charity).

 CONTACT